 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Like most dog people, I do not live on a farm, nor do I have livestock, unless you count the chipmunks squatting in our garage.
-This is one of the great disappointments of my dog Ginger Peach’s life.
-She’ll herd anything — people, other dogs, Jolly Balls, even the cats.
-Our friends in law enforcement insist she’s a Dutch Shepherd mix.
-No doubt, she’d love to be out rounding up bad guys.
+Like most dog people, I do not live on a farm, nor do I have livestock, unless you count the chipmunks squatting in my garden.
+This is the great disappointment of my dog Peach’s life.
+She’ll herd anything — people, other dogs, even the cats.
+A Dutch Shepherd mix, no doubt she’d love to be rounding up bad guys.

 Short on both sheep and criminals, I eagerly signed us up for a Treibball (pronounced “try ball”) workshop in a suburb of Chicago.
 Treibball is best described as urban herding: from varying distances, you direct your dog to move large exercise balls into a goal, like herding sheep into a pen.
 All dogs are welcome to play, regardless of breed or age.
 While the distance skills and verbal cues are similar to those used in agility, Treibball makes almost no physical demands on the handler, and so people of any age and athletic ability can play.